 Sharon Olds grew up in a conservative environment, which she later grew up to despise.
-Her poetry reveals her beliefs in many ways.
+Olds’ poetry reveals her beliefs in many ways.
 She embodies feminism, giving voice to previously taboo subjects.
 She speaks out for her gender and for her beliefs through her works of poetry.
 One of those feelings women generally avoid mentioning is one that comes with motherhood.
 Although it is common to mention the joys and thrills of motherhood, many women avoid speaking of the pain, exhaustion, and feelings of entrapment that also come with motherhood.
 When Olds first began to give voice to these kinds of feelings, her voice was one that pioneered women’s freedom to openly discuss such feelings.
-The poem, Her First Week, inparticularly reveals both sides of motherhood and the many facets of feeling and emotions that come along with having a baby.

 Her First Week Analysis

 She was so small I would scan the crib a half-second